 For historical reasons, the Waterway Recovery Group committee is known as the 'WRG Board', and there is a wider 'WRG Committee' of active WRG organisers and volunteers (not shown on the chart above).
 WRG maintains a distinct image with its own logo, with the 'WRG Board' delegated by trustees to run WRG's operations, financed from within IWA's budget, with the support of staff at Head Office (see below).
-WRG also has regional groups, which operate similarly to IWA branches, but without any fixed rules or byelaws.
+WRG also has regional groups, which operate similarly to IWA branches.

-The Association has one subsidiary company, Essex Waterways Ltd, which manages the Chelmer & Blackwater Navigation in Essex.
+The Association has a subsidiary company, Essex Waterways Ltd, which manages the Chelmer & Blackwater Navigation in Essex.
 This company is run by a board of directors appointed by IWA's trustees, but otherwise operates independently of IWA (hence the dotted line on the chart).
 Essex Waterways Ltd staff details are listed on the Essex Waterways contact page.

 Geographically, IWA is divided into eight regions, with the membership in each of these regions electing a committee, which in turn recommends a region chairman, who is appointed by trustees.
 The full procedure is available in the Governing Documents Section.
 Within each of these regions are between three and six branches (plus any groups, which have similar activities to branches but are not formally constituted as such).
-The operations of regions and branches are covered by byelaws formulated by trustees.
+The operations of regions and branches are covered by a set of rules within a Branch Handbook.